CAUTION - Event times = Pacific Standard Time.

 All teams must check out through the course finish gate before leaving the park, even if the team does not finish the course or returns after the course closes.

 Note: If you join CROC as a new member (not a renewal) at this event, ($20 individual, $25 family/group annual membership), your event fee is FREE!
 Ask about this at meet registration.

-Payment is by cash or check only; credit/debit cards are not accepted.
+Payment on event day is by cash or check only; credit/debit cards are not accepted.

 Fees for this event are:

 +$5 - any additional persons in your group